 Outreach: Invest and Invite (Luke 15)

 One time, before I was a pastor, I decided to invite a couple of friends to attend church with me.
-I attended a good church.
+I went to a great church.
 Our pastor was a good speaker.
 The people were generally friendly.
 But all of a sudden I began to think about what my friends would encounter when they came to church.
 I thought, “I wonder if the pastor’s going to be preaching on tithing.”
 I remember phoning him to find out the subject of his sermon.
 I began to realize that they would be lost by a lot of what we do as a church.
 The problem wasn’t that I didn’t go to a good church.
 The problem was that it wasn’t the easiest church for a newcomer to attend.
 It was fine if you grew up in a church and knew how a Baptist church operates.
 But for someone new, it was like a ladder with the bottom rungs cut off.
 They almost needed a tour guide to explain to them what to do.

 One of the amazing qualities that Jesus possessed while he was on earth was that Jesus was very attractive to people who weren’t religious.
 If you look at the life of Jesus, you find that religious people were often offended by Jesus, but sinners flocked to him.
 As holy as Jesus was, they felt comfortable in his presence.
 Jesus was somebody that sinners like to be around.